Last updated: 2018-01-22

 - Be an active [Councillor] for at least 2 weeks with no active warnings.

-- Have at least 20 original buildings of significant size and detail in your town.
+- Have a recommended count of 20 original buildings of significant size and detail in your town.

 - Construct a completed town hall building.